amcevin/rust-so-template/readme.md

 # rust so example

-Compile rust to a so binary file.
+Compile rust to a so binary file .

 ## osx change so path